How to Be a Latin Lover

-How to Be a Latin Lover is a 2017 Mexican-American comedy film directed by Ken Marino, written by Chris Spain and Jon Zack and stars Eugenio Derbez, Salma Hayek, Raphael Alejandro, Raquel Welch, Rob Riggle, Rob Huebel, Rob Corddry, Renée Taylor, Linda Lavin, Kristen Bell, and Rob Lowe.
+How to Be a Latin Lover is a 2017 American comedy film starring Eugenio Derbez, Salma Hayek, Raphael Alejandro, Raquel Welch, Rob Riggle, Rob Huebel, Rob Corddry, Renée Taylor, Linda Lavin, Kristen Bell, and Rob Lowe.
 This was also Welch's final film before she died in 2023.
+The film was directed by Ken Marino and written by Chris Spain and Jon Zack.
 The film follows a man who has spent his whole life married to a rich old woman, and must learn to make it on his own when she kicks him out.
 It was released on April 28, 2017 by Pantelion Films and grossed $62.6 million worldwide.

 Plot

 Having made a career of seducing rich older women, Maximo marries a wealthy woman more than twice his age.
 Twenty-five years later, spoiled, out of shape, and bored from waking up next to his now 80-year-old wife, he is surprised when she dumps him for a younger McLaren car salesman.

 Forced out of his mansion and desperate for a place to stay, he contacts Rick, another pampered gigolo.
 He crashes into the upscale playhouse of the woman's granddaughter, which does not go over very well.
 He soon moves in with his estranged sister, Sara, and her nerdy son, Hugo, in their small apartment.

 Anxious to return to the lap of luxury, Maximo uses his nephew's crush on classmate Arden to get to his new target: her grandmother, Celeste, a widowed billionaire that Rick is also targeting.
 Maximo tries to reignite his charm as a Latin lover but fails at it miserably.
 Sara discovers her brother's scamming and kicks him out.
 While teaching Hugo some tricks he thinks work on women, Maximo finds himself bonding with his nephew, and this opens his heart to being less selfish and more thoughtful of others.

 Eventually, Maximo becomes a gigolo for the woman Rick used to live with, and he patches up the relationship with his sister and nephew.